k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 ## Login Cassandra DB

-Use the following command to connect the Cassandra DB from the Cassandra server:
+Use the following command to connect to the Cassandra DB from the Cassandra server:

 **cqlsh -u `<username>` -p `<password>` <ip_address>**;